 The rugged and remote character of Chilean Patagonia is easy to fall in love with.
-The grandeur of Torres del Paine National Park -- one of the largest parks in Chile -- is breathtaking.
+The grandeur of Torres del Paine National Park, one of the largest parks in Chile, is breathtaking.
 Crystal clear lakes, expansive glaciers, and the distinctive peaks of the Paine mountain range all combine to create a landscape second to none in South America.
-Amidst all of this beauty is Awasi, a small 14 villa hotel located on a hill overlooking the park.
+Amidst all of this beauty is Awasi, a small 14-villa hotel located on a hill overlooking the park.

 All of the buildings are designed to blend into their environment.
 They are said to be inspired by the old wood cabins built by local ranchers, who would use them to survive when driving their cattle across the vast, inhospitable pampas.
-While drawing from these traditions, Awasi manages to feel modern, and to create an authentic and unique space.
+While drawing from these traditions, Awasi manages to feel modern, and to create an authentic and idiosyncratic space.

 At one end of the property there is a main lodge which contains the lobby, reception, bar, and restaurant.
 From here dotted across the hill are the villas – each quite far apart from each other, and with trees between them.
-This gives you the feeling of being alone in the wilderness, and uninterrupted by the other guests.
+This gives you the feeling of being alone in the wilderness, uninterrupted by the other guests.

 Every detail is meticulously planned out.
 The foyer for example, had seating where you could take off your shoes and put on a pair of slippers.
 After a long walk out in the cold, it was such a welcome comfort to be able to change instantly out of your dusty shoes and into a cozy pair of slippers.
 Once inside you could spread out on the comfortable furniture and enjoy a good book in the warm glow of the lamplight.